Great Parks Rangers

 In 1932, the first night policeman was hired and deputized by Hamilton County Sheriff Asa Butterfield.
 In October of 1932, a second night policeman was hired.
 These two police officers were issued leather jackets and .38-caliber pistols.

 In 1933, hats, badges and shirts were issued.

 In 1936, the park district had a police captain for their park policemen.
 Pickup trucks were used as both police cruisers and for general park maintenance.

 In 1938, the first ranger patrol boat was purchased.

 In 1940, Ohio State Examiners approved purchase of the first complete uniforms for the park police.

 In 1945, the Hamilton County Park District Commissioners established the Hamilton County Park District Ranger Department.

 In 1952, radios were purchased and the Hamilton County Park District became the first park district in Ohio to initiate 24-hour patrol.

-The Great Parks Ranger Department has had eight chiefs since formalizing the ranger department into an independent law enforcement agency in 1973:
+The Great Parks Ranger Department has had nine chiefs since formalizing the ranger department into an independent law enforcement agency in 1973: